moondg/332project/README.md

 - Implemented Key-Value parsing and made simple test cases

 ### Week5
+- Added gRPC and protobuf to project settings
+- Tested simple gRPC messaging using localhost
+- Added protobuf for test messaging
-- Chose gRPC to implement network function
+- Chose FSM to track-control the worker's state and master's state
 - Implemented server starting
 - Chose log4j to take log from runtime